Top 11 White-Label Solutions for Neobanks

 What Is a Neobank?

 Neobank is a tech firm that offers financial services only over the internet and does not have any physical offices.
 Owing to the lack of physical representation, companies can save a lot on costs of traditional banking procedures, hence offering more affordable financial deals to their consumers.
-Neobanks are pretty easy to launch but their main feature is the offer of financial services via an app, mostly a mobile one.
+How to launch a neobank?
+Neobanks are pretty easy to launch but their main feature is the offer of financial services via a P2P payment app, mostly a mobile one.

 While it might sound so, neobanks do not replace the usual banking services, they rather enhance the existing offer in the market by heavily integrating modern technological advancements.
 Besides differing from the traditional and union banks, the neobanks are also unlike online banks.
 The latter, while not having a physical representation, still remain a part of a country’s financial system and abide by the laws of their country of origin.
 Neobanks, in their turn, have the following features: